KarthikMalli/karthikmalli.github.io/README.md

 - *[Malayalam — Scripting Modernity and Tradition](https://www.typotheque.com/articles/malayalam-scripting-tradition-and-modernity)* with Typotheque, on script simplification and modernization in Malayalam.
 The Malayalam script is one of India's most visually complex, with a high number of unique combining forms.
 The essay delves into the history of script reform in Malayalam, culminating in the 1971 script reform that divided the script into two parallel orthographies, traditional and simplified.
 Research for this essay came from archival visits in Kerala, and interviews with literary scholars.

+## Books

+- I'm currently working on a book exploring the history of the Dakhni language and its classical literature, for Westland Books.

 ## Book Reviews

 - [*Wanderers, Kings, Merchants: The Story of India through Its Languages*, Peggy Mohan (2021)](https://www.theindiaforum.in/article/making-india-s-linguistic-landscape), for The India Forum, 2021.

 ## Language Technology